 The resurrection has more to do with transformation of the inner man or woman than seeing Him in the flesh.
-If Jesus were to walk into this church right now, after all the initial excitement had died down, would there be any guarantee that we would go out and live better lives on the strength of it?
+If Jesus were to walk into this church right now, after 'the dust had settled, would there be any guarantee that we would go out and live more committed Christian lives?
 I doubt it.
 Jesus didn't come down from the Cross when challenged because he knew that if he did, the people would still not believe in Him.
 He worked hundreds of miracles for all to see but they still put Him on the Cross.
-It's a bit like the moon landing in 1969.
-Many people even to this day believe it was all a fabrication no matter what the evidence.
+It's a bit like global warming.
+Despite the evidence many people still discount the theory.
+Many people only believe what they want to believe.

-The doctrine of the resurrection is the cornerstone on which our faith is built.
-Tamper with that and we shake its very foundations.
-St Paul reminds us that 'if Christ is not risen then all our believing comes to nothing'.
+The doctrine of the resurrection is the cornerstone on which our Christianity rests.
+Tamper with that and we shake the foundations of our Christian faith.
+St Paul reminds us that 'if Christ is not risen then all our believing is in vain'.

-The Church wasn't built on 'doubting thomases' but on the unshakable belief that Jesus rose from the dead in his human body and is with us in the church until the end of time.
+The Church wasn't built on 'doubting thomases' but on the unshakable belief that Jesus rose from the dead in his human body and is with us in His church until the end of time.

 Thomas wanted to touch the Lord's wounds.
 But it is he who is touched when the Risen Jesus pays him a surprise visit.
-He visits us in Holy Communion.
-Unlike Thomas may we never doubt his presence with us.
+He visits us too especially in Holy Communion.
+Unlike Thomas may we never doubt His presence?